-Tessa is a photographer based in London and in Suffolk whose work spans the genres of contemporary art and landscape photography.
-Her first book ‘Here is all I want to be’ is an elegiac collection of Suffolk landscapes with a poetic text.
+My first published book ‘Here is all I want to be’ was launched alongside a solo show of my work in the Aldeburgh Gallery and is an elegiac collection of Suffolk landscapes interwoven with a poetic text.
 It was shortlisted for the Encontras da Imagem ‘First Photobook Award’ and exhibited in Braga, Portugal at the photo-festival in 2017.
-It was also well reviewed at the Unseen Photofestival in Amsterdam and a copy is held in the Martin Parr Photobook collection which is now in the Tate Modern archive.
+It was also well reviewed at the Unseen Photo festival in Amsterdam in 2017 and a copy is included in the Martin Parr Photobook collection which is now held in the Tate Modern archive.

 In 2012 her book ‘Fin del Mundo’ was published which was about fragility of the environment and the human condition.
 The work was made on Deception Island in Antarctica during the time she spent working as Ships Doctor aboard Plancius.
 It was selected by ‘Archivo’, the Portuguese photographic platform following an Open Call Submission and exhibited on their web gallery.